Ibrahim Afellay: Schalke 04 (loan)

 In the build-up for the 2012–13 season, Barcelona manager Tito Vilanova notified Afellay of his decreased playing time in the upcoming year.
 It prompted him to accept a loan offer from FC Schalke 04 on 31 August.
 He was reunited with Jefferson Farfán and coach Huub Stevens.
 Afellay made his debut the next day against FC Augsburg.
 He scored four goals at Schalke, including the opening goal in the Revierderby against Borussia Dortmund (1–2) and a goal against Arsenal in the Champions League.
 Afellay played his last Schalke match on 10 November; he picked up a muscle injury in a Dutch national team friendly against Germany a few days later.
 The injury prevented Afellay from playing until January, when he suffered a similar muscle strain in a friendly against Al Sadd SC.
 With the recovery this time taking the remainder of the season, Afellay returned to The Netherlands after expressing his discontent with the medical treatment at Schalke 04.
 Although both parties kept in contact, Afellay did not return to Gelsenkirchen anymore after the injury; a move that led to criticism from Schalke's general manager Horst Heldt.

 Afellay returned to Spain in May to evaluate his problems with the FC Barcelona medical staff.
 He decided to start training two weeks earlier than the rest of the squad in order to focus on his recovery.
 But in August, Afellay had to undergo another surgery on a thigh injury in Barcelona, sidelining him for another four months.
 Although he was originally not given a squad number, Barcelona assigned Afellay the number 19 jersey after the transfer window deadline had passed.

 Olympiacos (loan)

 On 10 August 2014 Olympiacos announced the acquisition of Afellay on a season long deal.
-He scored his first goal in the Superleague on his debut on 23 August, receiving the ball in the 32nd minute following a pass from Alejandro Domínguez.
+He scored his first goal in the Super League on his debut on 23 August, receiving the ball in the 32nd minute following a pass from Alejandro Domínguez.
 Afellay enjoyed a successful season in Greece with Olympiacos as they won the league and cup double.
 At the end of the 2014–15 season, he was released by Barcelona after his injury hit stay at the club.